 Budgetary amounts reported on the schedule of revenues and expenditures in memorandum form are monitored monthly for variances by TCOG staff.
 Variances are dealt with on an individual basis, according to contractual requirements of the specific grant or contract.

-TCOG operations are controlled by grant, or contract arrangements, with the United States of America and the State of Texas.
-For the fiscal year ended April 30, 2016, the largest sub-grantee of TCOG is Tri-County Senior Nutrition Project (Tri-County).
+TCOG operations are controlled by grants, or contract arrangements, with the United States of America and the State of Texas.
+For the fiscal year ended April 30, 2017, the largest sub-grantee of TCOG is Tri-County Senior Nutrition Project (Tri-County).
 Tri-County contracts with an independent public accounting firm for an annual audit of its operations.
-The resulting audit report will be presented to the Governing Body for review and approval upon receipt.
+The resulting audit report will be presented to the Governing Board for review and approval upon receipt.

 Cash maintained in the general account is not invested in interest bearing instruments because of the restrictions placed on federal funds by the United States Treasury.
-Funds received from local units of government for matching grants are deposited into an interest bearing account and TexPool, a division of the Texas State Treasury.
-The interest earned on local funds is used to match grant requirements, reduce future local government contributions, and satisfy any costs not allowed by grant conditions.
+Funds received from local units of government for matching grants are deposited into an interest bearing account, including a minimal deposit in TexPool, a division of the Texas State Treasury.
+The interest earned on local funds is used to match grant requirements, reduce future local government contributions, and satisfy any costs or other operational expenses not allowed by grant conditions.

 Fixed assets are recorded at cost from grant funds or local funds.
 Fixed assets purchased from local funds are depreciated and grants are charged accordingly in conformity with Office of Management and Budget Uniform Guidance.

-The undersigned Executive Director hereby certify that based upon the enclosed audited financial data, TCOG’s indirect cost for fiscal year ended April 30, 2016, did not exceed 15 percent of total expenditures, as defined by The Local Government Code, Chapter 391, 586.(f)(1).
+The undersigned Executive Director hereby certifies that based upon the enclosed audited financial data, TCOG’s indirect cost for fiscal year ended April 30, 2017 was 7.6% of total expenditures and did not exceed 15% of total expenditures, as defined by The Local Government Code, Chapter 391, 586.(f)(1).

-The Annual Audit Report contains an unmodified opinion from the auditors.
-There is one (1) audit report finding that is addressed on pages 44-45.
-There are no questioned or disallowed costs, instances of noncompliance, or other grant reportable conditions.
+The Annual Audit Report contains an unmodified opinion from the auditors and contains no findings.
+There are no questioned or disallowed costs, instances of noncompliance, or other reportable conditions.
 The audit firm has not issued a separate management letter.

 We would like to express our appreciation to everyone associated with the preparation of this Annual Audit Report.
 We would also like to thank the Members of the Governing Body for their direction and support in the financial operations of Texoma Council of Governments.